Submitted by: Tammy Morin, Lake Anne Elementary Lesson: What do I Value? Values Self Portrait Painting

 Digital photographs were taken of students.
-The students posterized them - or use cut paper filter in Photoshop.
-They experimented with various color combinations in Photoshop before working on paintings.
+The students posterized them - or use cut paper filter in Adobe Photoshop.
+They experimented with various color combinations in Adobe Photoshop before working on paintings.

 Student drew portrait on large watercolor paper then painting with watercolors - using bold colors for highlights and shadows.
 Warm/cool color contrast was important.

 1. Play some "get to know you games" not only teacher get to know student, but peer to peer, and student to self